-{\bf Different attack scenarios and goals.} \smodelnames solve a sequence-to-sequence generative task, differing from the discriminative speaker recognition and the sequence-to-sequence non-generative speech recognition.
-Thus, these adversarial attacks fool models to misclassify or misrecognize inputs, causing identity authentication or transcription failure.
-Though some adversarial attacks (e.g., CommanderSong~\cite{yuan2018commandersong}, AdvPulse~\cite{li2020advpulse}) may be adapted to cascaded \smodelnames by fooling their speech recognition models to misrecognize adversarial audios as text jailbreak inputs to LLMs, but similar to text jailbreak attacks with text-to-speech techniques, it would be ineffective for end-to-end \smodelnames (cf.~\Cref{{sec:motivation}}).
+{\bf Different attack scenarios and goals.} \smodelnames solve a sequence-to-sequence generative task, differing from discriminative speaker recognition and sequence-to-sequence non-generative speech recognition.
+Thus, adversarial attacks fool models to misclassify or misrecognize inputs, causing identity authentication or transcription failure.
+While some adversarial attacks (e.g., CommanderSong~\cite{yuan2018commandersong}, AdvPulse~\cite{li2020advpulse}) may be adapted to cascaded \smodelnames by fooling their speech recognition models to misrecognize adversarial audios as text jailbreak inputs to LLMs, similar to text jailbreak attacks with TTS techniques, it would be ineffective for end-to-end \smodelnames (cf.~\Cref{{sec:motivation}}).
 In contrast, our jailbreak attack forces end-to-end \smodelnames to generate diverse adversary-desired responses, e.g., misinformation and unhelpful, harmful, and hate information, that may bypass safety guardrails and violate ethical standards.

-{\bf Audio jailbreak attacks are more challenging}. \smodelnames use much more parameters and much larger output space to solve a sequence-to-sequence generative task.
-Thus, audio jailbreak attacks are more challenging, including {(1)} jailbreak perturbations are more sensitive to over-the-air distortions: while improving the magnitudes of adversarial perturbations often suffices for over-the-air attacks (e.g.,~\cite{FakeBob}), our experiments show that it is ineffective for jailbreak, motivating us to incorporate distortion effects into the generation process ~\cite{Qin_Psy,li2020practical}; {(2)} our universal attack is much harder than the universal adversarial attacks~\cite{LiZJXZWM020,universal_speech,yu2023smack,xie2021real}: they specify the targeted label or entire transcription, {while we only specify a response prefix, which should be continued properly for the attack to succeed.}
+{\bf Audio jailbreak attacks are more challenging}. \smodelnames use more parameters and larger output space to solve a sequence-to-sequence generative task.
+Thus, audio jailbreak attacks are more challenging, including {(1)} jailbreak perturbations are more sensitive to over-the-air distortions: while improving magnitudes of adversarial perturbations often suffices for over-the-air attacks (e.g.,~\cite{FakeBob}), our experiments show it is ineffective for jailbreak, motivating us to incorporate distortion effects into the generation process~\cite{Qin_Psy,li2020practical}; {(2)} our universal attack is much harder than universal adversarial attacks~\cite{LiZJXZWM020,universal_speech,yu2023smack,xie2021real}: they specify the targeted label or entire transcription, {while we only specify a response prefix, which should be continued properly for the attack to succeed.}